GeminiDRSoftware/GMMPS/html/_sources/ns.rst.txt

    in this mode, because slits must have the same lengths, and objects must be located at identical positions in the slit (otherwise some of them might be driven off the slit by a nod offset).
-All other settings are identical as for normal masks.
-Auto-expansion is available for band-shuffle masks, though.*
+All other settings are identical as for normal masks.*